 Bone growth precedes muscle growth.
-Fattening occurs later in life, usually after the point at which bone growth ceases, and muscle growth maturity, which the animal has achieved before nutrient deprivation, and the severity of that deprivation.
+Fattening occurs later in life, usually after the point at which bone growth ceases, and muscle growth slows.
+When nutrient supply is insufficient to match the potential pattern of growth set by the genetics, the animal adapts by modifying the relative rate of deposition of bone, muscle and fat.
+The extent to which adaptation to a shortfall in nutrient supply occurs depends on the relative stage of maturity, which the animal has achieved before nutrient deprivation, and the severity of that deprivation.
 If a serious setback occurs early in an animal's life, the long-term effects are greater than if a setback occurs later in life.

 These concepts are perhaps more easily seen in the accompanying figures.
-In the first (Figure 3a-1), the pattern of protein and fat deposition in "well grown" cattle is depicted.
+In the first (Figure 1), the pattern of protein and fat deposition in "well grown" cattle is depicted.
 "Well grown" refers to no significant nutrient deprivation during the life of an animal.
 Protein gain slowly decreases as an animal grows, and fat gain increases slowly at first, then more quickly after a certain point at which fattening is thought to commence.
 Cattle with large frame sizes or more muscle tend to fatten later than depicted, and those with smaller frame sizes or less muscle tend to fatten earlier.

-Feed restriction always decreases the rate of protein and fat gain (Figure 3a-2).
+Feed restriction always decreases the rate of protein and fat gain (Figure 2).
 If feed restriction happens early in life say before 250 kg and for a period of at least 2 months with a growth rate of <0.4 kg/d then, on refeeding, protein mass may not catch up to the expected amount for the animals genotype, but fat gain may commence prematurely.
-Thus at the same carcase weight, animals held back early in life, then subsequently well fed may grow slower and be fatter than their continuously well-fed brothers or sisters.
+Thus at the same carcase weight, animals held back early in life, then subsequently well fed may grow slower and be fatter than their continuously wellfed brothers or sisters.